gingerbread000/LCTfound/README.md

 ## 📥 How to Use

-Please refer to the corresponding `README.md` files inside each subdirectory (`pretrain_code/`, `downstream_tasks/`, etc.) for detailed instructions on how to run pretraining and downstream tasks.
+Please refer to the corresponding `README.md` files inside each subdirectory for detailed instructions on how to run pretraining and downstream tasks.